victoryeo/ordermgt/frontend/README.md

-This project is a restaurant web page.
+This is a restaurant food ordering web app.